 What is SEER and HSPF?

-SEER is an efficiency guideline for ACs, and the bigger the number, the more efficient it is.
+SEER is an efficiency scale for air conditioners, and the bigger the number, the more efficient it is.
 The difference between 23.5 and 26 is not crazy however, and the efficiency differs depending on the model.
-On the other hand, HSPF is a rating system that stands for "heating seasonal performance factor" and is specially for heat pumps.
-It tells you how efficient the unit is at heating.
+On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is specially for heat pumps.
+It tells you how efficient the system is at heating.
 You can tell from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not a little better depending on the model you choose.
-The biggest difference between the two is that heat pumps can also heat your home while an AC can't.
+The biggest difference between the two is that heat pumps can also warm up your home while an AC can't.

 Does climate matter for heat pumps?

 Heat pumps are much more effective in warm climates with less severe winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
 We recommend a consultation with a ACE certified

 HVAC technician who has experience in your region before deciding on a heat pump.
 If the equipment just isn't right for your home, you could have very high electric bills.
 Once the temperature gets too low, it's much harder for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
 This means you could unknowingly begin running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption way up.

 How does a heat pump compare with a furnace?